ypark9/yopa.page/content/blog/2023-04-13-Manage_Nodejs_Versions_explained.md

 ---
 title: Manage Node.js Versions Explained
 date: 2023-04-13T01:25:00-04:00
+lastmod: 2026-08-01
+reviewed_at: 2026-08-01
 author: Yoonsoo Park
-description: "Manage Node.js Versions"
+description: "Select a supported Node.js release per project and reproduce that choice in development and CI."
 categories:
   - Node.js
 tags:
+  - Node.js
+  - JavaScript
-  - Version Manager
+  - Package Management
 ---

 Managing Node.js versions can be challenging when working on multiple projects with different requirements.
 Fortunately, there are several tools and techniques available that can help you manage Node.js versions based on project requirements.